Dnevend/x-comfort-browse/policy-en.md

-Privacy Policy
+# Privacy Policy

-Thank you for using our Chrome extension.
-We value your privacy and are committed to protecting user data.
-This privacy policy explains how our extension handles your personal data.
+Thank you for using this Chrome extension.
+This privacy policy explains how this extension handles your personal data.

-Data Collection
+## Data Collection

-Our Chrome extension does not collect any user data.
-We do not collect, store, track, or transmit any personal information or sensitive data generated during the use of this extension.
+This Chrome extension does not collect any user data.
+No personal information or sensitive data generated during your use of this extension is collected, stored, tracked, or transmitted.

-Data Usage
+## Data Usage

-Since we do not collect any user data, there is no data usage.
+As no user data is collected, there is no data usage.
 This extension does not analyze, process, or share any information with third parties.

-Data Sharing
+## Data Sharing

-We do not share your personal information with any third parties, as our extension does not collect any user data.
+Since this extension does not collect user data, no personal information is shared with any third parties.

-Permissions and Features
+## Permissions and Functionality

-Our extension only requests permissions necessary to operate its core features.
+This extension only requests the permissions necessary to perform its core functions.
 These permissions do not involve the collection or storage of any user data.

-Security
+## Security

-While we do not collect any user data, we are committed to maintaining the security of our extension.
-We regularly review our code to address potential security vulnerabilities.
+I conduct regular security checks on the code to prevent potential vulnerabilities.

-Changes to This Privacy Policy
+## Privacy Policy Updates

-This privacy policy may be updated to reflect changes in the law or product updates.
-We will post updates on this page and notify users of any significant changes.
+This privacy policy may be updated based on legal requirements or product updates.
+Updates will be promptly posted on this page, and users will be notified of any significant changes.

 ---

-Last Updated: October 24, 2024
+Last Updated: November 4, 2024